BinaryKitten/ZeffMu/README.md

  * As a default, it has all the service provided in a default ZF2 application
  * Cannot define a parameter named "controller" in route matches, since it is reserved
  * Assembling routes does not yet work
- * Helper methods (view helpers/controller plugins) utilities are not yet accessible in a simple way from the application object.
-Some simple shortcuts may help.

 ## Advanced usage